solosodium/solosodium.github.io/_posts/2016-08-30-what-does-buy-one-get-one-half-off-mean.md

 As you can see that the maximum is achieved when $$P_i = P_j$$, which is $$S_i = S_j$$, which basically means we bought two identical items.

 To make money in any given scenario, the seller should set the profit margin $$\alpha$$ to cover the worst case.
-So we reached the final conclusion:
+So we reached the **final conclusion**:

 >
 $$\alpha \geq \frac{1}{3}$$.
 If we reconsider the concept of profit margin as the ratio of profit $$P_i$$ versus selling price $$S_i$$, we are looking at the minimum profit of `25%` out of the selling price.